jlouie95618/jlouie95618.github.io/source/_posts/hello-world.md

 Secondly, I'm hoping that this website can be a place of reference for individuals who share similar interests.
 I will strive to maintain a healthy abundance of citations.
 Additionally, as I learn things (and hopefully document my learning), I hope others can contribute to that process as well.

-I'm hoping that the variety of topics I discuss/write about here has no limits, but here is a brief list of topics that I hope to learn/talk about at some point:
+I'm hoping that the variety of topics I discuss/write about here has no limits, but here is a brief list of topics that I hope to learn/talk about at some point...:

 - Computer science
 - Human biology